 Between a pandemic, war conflict, spiraling inflation, and shipping delays, retailers are all too aware of supply chain issues.
+Half of global organizations believe cyber security will be a looming supply chain challenge in the next few years.
 While these challenges won’t disappear overnight, B2B brands are finding new ways of dealing with them.

 Avoiding any kind of disruption in the supply chain is essential to maintaining customer loyalty, which is why supply chain resilience has been a major trend.

 There are a number of supply chain resilience strategies that companies have taken throughout 2021, including:

 - Nearshoring: using distributors that are nearby or within the same region to have more control over the supply chain

 - Multisourcing: having a wide range of distributors as a backup plan in case some are unable to deliver

 Having suppliers close by, as well as a number of options in case a disruptive event were to occur, helps to build resilience and ensure your company always has access to new inventory.

 Kurt Ellis, President of GLF E-Commerce Fulfillment, explains that supply chain disruption probably won’t resolve in the latter months of 2022, but says brands can better prepare themselves and customers to avoid frustrating delays.